10 Talks to Have With Your High School Student To Help Manage Their Stress

 Along with these pressures, is constant change.
 Change is an inescapable part of life and stress comes from having to meet the new demands and challenges that change brings.

-Help Students Manage Stress
+Help Students Manage Stress in High School

 - Once an adjustment to change has been made, confidence in the ability to succeed will grow, and the stress will inevitably begin to subside.
 In the meantime, certain skills can be acquired to better manage stress so that it does not become overwhelming.